 Then we decided to go up to Mae Jo and get a feel for how long it will take to get up there and also just to familiarize ourselves with the area and the roads.
 We don’t want to have any mishaps tomorrow.
 It took about 45 minutes to drive up in the scooter from our hotel on the northeast corner of the old city.

 We got to Mae Jo University and security was pretty tight at the entrance.
 Fortunately, they stopped somebody else right in front of us so we got in around them.
 We explored the campus for a while, and although there were a couple open fields, nothing looked quite right.
 After about 30 minutes or so, we gave up and drove back to town.
 So after all the research we’ve done, we still needed to do more.
-If you want to read all of our research in one place, click here for the complete guide to Yi Peng in Chiang Mai.
+If you want to read all of our research in one place,

 As we were driving back into town, we spotted a line of floating lanterns going up from the same spot, so we drove there.
 It ended up being along the river bank.
 We parked the moto and went down to the water’s edge.
 We practiced taking pictures and video from different angles and with various settings (messing with shutter speed and ISO mostly), and just enjoyed being in the middle of a lot of fun.